phpDocumentor/phpDocumentor/docs/guides/running-phpdocumentor.rst

 phpDocumentor is a command-line application that supports several actions, called *commands*, with which you can generate your documentation but also, for example, display a list of installed templates.
-In this guide we are only going to discuss the default command: ``project:run``, you can find a list of all supported commands in the :doc:`command reference<../references/commands/index>`
+In this guide we are only going to discuss the default command: ``project:run``.

 .. hint::

-   The :doc:`../references/commands/project_run` command is default to phpDocumentor, this means that it will be executed when you omit the command name once you run phpDocumentor.
+   The ``project:run`` command is default to phpDocumentor, this means that it will be executed when you omit the command name once you run phpDocumentor.

    The following command-line actions are aliases of eachother::